 Special thanks to the City of Los Angeles Bureau of Sanitation/Solid Resources Citywide Recycling Division and the County of Los Angeles Department of Public Works for sharing data from their waste characterization studies.

 A waste audit is a method of determining the school district's waste characterization.
 Waste characterization means finding out how much paper, glass, food waste, etc. is discarded in the school district waste stream.
 This typically involves collecting, sorting, and weighing waste generated at the district schools and facilities.
 Waste characterization information helps in planning how to reduce waste, set up recycling programs, and conserve money and other resources.
 Identifying the school waste characterization is a critical component of conducting a districtwide waste assessment.

 A waste assessment consists of interviews and site visits to district facilities.
-Interviews are conducted with the superintendent, chief business official and managers from each school district department (for example; Business Services, Transportation, Purchasing, Food Services).
+Interviews are conducted with the superintendent, chief business official and managers from each school district department (for example; Business Services, Transportation, Purchasing, Child Nutrition).
 The purpose is to identify, document, and evaluate each component of the school districts' waste management system and to develop cost-effective recommendations for program improvement (that is, identifying additional opportunities to incorporate waste prevention, reuse, recycling, environmentally preferable procurement practices, composting, and "green building" design into the districts' business systems).
 The interviews are followed by site visits to specific school district facilities, such as food preparation areas, cafeterias, food and supply warehouses, maintenance and custodial service areas, transportation facilities, print shops, and administrative areas.
 Site visits to the offices and grounds of each type of school--high, middle, and elementary--are also important.